 When a prospect gets anxious and fears the unknown, a salesperson usually hears “this looks good, how about you put together a proposal and we’ll get back to you.”

 To erase ambiguity from your sales calls, reduce your prospect’s anxiety and eliminate their fear, share your sales process with them at the beginning of your first call.
 Be different than every other salesperson, right off the bat.
 Be disarmingly honest and they’ll realize you’re there to solve their pain.

 Take it one step further and publish your sales process on your website for all to see.
 You’ll make potential clients feel more at ease about working with you, which should shorten your sales cycle and increase your close rate.

-Hamish Knox is a Sandler Training centre in Calgary, Alberta.
+Hamish Knox is a Sandler Trainer in Calgary, Alberta.